yoozzeek/react-context-modal/README.md

 important goals why I started making my own:

 * Close the window with vertical and horizontal swipe.
-* Doesn't affect the document.window's Y scroll position.
+* Doesn't affect the `window`'s Y scroll position.
 * Works well on all modern iOS, Android and desktop browsers.
 * Full-height scroll for modal content with sticky header and footer.
 * Modals can stack one above another and closed one by one.